 Printing and Copying

-Printing from our computers can be accomplished by purchasing a print punch card from the Oregon Tech Cashier’s Office located on the first floor of Snell Hall (open M-F, 9am to 3pm PST).
+Large or frequent printing from our computers can be accomplished by purchasing a print punch card from the Oregon Tech Cashier’s Office located on the first floor of Snell Hall (open M-F, 9am to 3pm PST).
 Punch cards come in three denominations: $1.00, $2.50 and $5.00.
-Copies are 10 cents for b&w and 35 cents for color
+Copies are 10 cents for b&w and 35 cents for color.
+Occasional printing is free.

 From a Library workstation, login as LibGuest and print to the LibGuest Follow Me printer.
-Visit the Help desk at the front of the Library to pick up your copies and have your card punched.
+Visit the Help desk at the front of the Library to pick up your copies.

 A b&w self-service photocopier is also available in the library where copies can be made for 10 cents.
 The machine takes change and dollar bills.